 In response to the large volume of anticipated lease concessions to be granted related to the effects of the COVID-19 pandemic, and the resultant expected cost and complexity of applying the lease modification requirements in ASC 842, the FASB issued Staff Q&A-Topic 842 and Topic 840: Accounting For Lease Concessions Related to the Effects of the COVID-19 Pandemic, in April 2020 as interpretive guidance to provide clarity in response to the crisis.
-The FASB staff indicated that it would be acceptable for entities to make an election to account for lease concessions related to the effects of the COVID-19 pandemic consistent with how they would be accounted for as though enforceable rights and obligations for those concessions existed in the original contract.
-Consequently, for such lease concessions, an entity will not need to reassess each existing contract to determine whether enforceable rights and obligations for concessions exist and an entity can elect to apply or not to apply the lease modification guidance in ASC 842 to those contracts.
-The election is available for concessions related to the effects of the COVID-19 pandemic that result in the total payments required by the modified contract being substantially the same as or less than total payments required by the original contract.
+The FASB staff indicated that it would be acceptable for entities to make an election to account for lease concessions related to the effects of the COVID-19 pandemic.
+Consequently, for such lease concessions, an entity will not need to reassess each existing contract to determine whether enforceable rights and obligations for concessions related to the effects of the COVID-19 pandemic to apply the lease modification guidance in ASC 842 to those contracts.
+The election is available for concessions related to the effects of the COVID-19 pandemic that result in the total payments required by the modified contract. being substantially the same as or less than total payments required by the original contract.

 In accordance with this interpretive guidance, the Company elected to account for lease concessions related to the effects of the COVID-19 pandemic that resulted in the total payments required by the modified contract being substantially the same as or less than total payments required by the original contract consistent with how they would be accounted for as though enforceable rights and obligations for those concessions existed in the original contract.
 Consequently, for such lease concessions, the Company did not reassess each existing contract to determine whether enforceable rights and obligations for concessions existed and elected not to apply the lease modification guidance in ASC 842 to those contracts.
 The Company accounted for its remaining lease deferrals related to COVID-19 as if no changes to the lease contract were made while continuing to recognize expense during the deferral period and deferring the payment obligation as a liability.
-The Company recorded remaining lease deferrals related to COVID-19 of \$0.4 million and \$0.6 million as of April 4, 2021 and January 3, 2021, respectively, in accrued expenses in the accompanying interim unaudited condensed consolidated balance sheets.
+The Company recorded remaining lease deferrals related to COVID-19 of \$0.3 million and \$0.6 million as of July 4, 2021 and January 3, 2021, respectively, in accrued expenses in the accompanying interim unaudited condensed consolidated balance sheets.